kanefos/Increate/README.md

 Percentage ribosomal counts
 - Use sparingly.
 Had success in removing RBC from haematological samples, but there is too much variation in baseline cellular % Ribo expression to rely on this metric for downstream work.

+#### Doublets
+- _doubletdetection_ tool, default settings
+- _scrublet_ tool, default settings
+- Do on raw matrix, sample-wise (note, post-QC)
+- By using 2 orthogonal approaches, better interrogate likelihood of double encapsulation events
+- Useful tools, but marker genes are usually key here also.

 #### Misc Steps
 MALAT1
 - Remove MALAT1 - general QC?